AlsyCZ/Web-for-managing-network-devices/README.md

 ## 🚀 About Me
-I'm a beginner full-stack developer, also enthusiast to PC and Smartphone hardware. 💻📱🔧
+I'm a beginner full-stack developer, also enthusiast to PCs and Smartphone hardware. 💻📱🔧

 ## Support and feedback